 9. Kids need less than you think.

 Any parent has gone through the last-minute frenzy of packing enough toys, books and entertainment for their little one.
 Should we bring Binkie Bear?
 What if we get to our destination and there’s – gasp – downtime?
 Here’s the thing: kids don’t need a lot of stuff.
-A few tried-and-true toys are plenty.
-Your tot who can entertain himself for hours with wrapping paper isn’t going to suddenly become an Einstein requiring constant mental stimulation once he steps on the plane.
+A few toys are plenty.
+Your tot who can entertain themselves for hours with wrapping paper isn’t going to suddenly become an Einstein requiring constant mental stimulation once they step on the plane.
 But if you’re flying a low-cost carrier without seatback entertainment, a tablet preloaded with some of their favorite shows is easy to pack and can work wonders.

 10. Edit, edit, edit.

 First, pack everything you think you need.
 Go to bed.
 Wake up.
 Then, unpack and repack everything you actually need.
 One party outfit will suffice.
 You can wear jeans at least 2-3 days in a row.
 The chance of needing a tank top in December in Chicago is about 0 in 10.
-Making a list of everything you need to bring and sticking to it can also do wonders (so no extra last-minute additions – we’re looking at you, 3 extra tank tops and pair of workout sneakers).
+Making a list of everything you need to bring (like the ski essentials listed here) and sticking to it can also do wonders.